PayFabric/Release-Notes/README.md

 **ADDED.** EVO Gift Card Support - Provide merchant the ability to process gift card transaction in both card present and card-not-present scenario via EVO Gift program.
 This enables merchant to offer flexible payment method(s) to their end customers.

 **ADDED.** Set Preferred Timezone - Provide merchant the flexibility to choose their preferred timezone on PayFabric portal.
-This will control their report view and have all the transaction reports to associate to their chosen timezone.
+This will control their report view and have all the transaction reports associating to their chosen timezone.
 NOTE: Please check with your software vendors integrating to PayFabric to ensure their software version(s) supports this change.

 **UPDATED.** Change the behavior of directing user to the login page for unauthorized hosted page, it will now display 'unauthorized' error message to user to improve the user experience.